SupImDos/pydantic-argparse/docs/usage/argument_types/flags.md

 * Omitting this argument will set `args.constant` to `None` (the default).

 ### Optional (Default `Constant`)
-An *optional* constant flag with a constant default value is defined as
+An *optional* literal flag with a constant default value is defined as follows:
-follows:

 ```python
 class Arguments(BaseModel):